sagrawalx/sagrawalx.github.io/_posts/2018-12-13-hindi-and-urdu.md

 Iqbal: Nothing...
 I was just about to say that I'm going to have club soda anyway.

-Munshi: How senseless!
+Munshi: Senseless!
 If someone was listening, they'd think I was forcing you to drink poison...
 Come on, is there even any difference between lemon soda and club soda?
 The same factory makes both bottles.
 The same machine fills them both up.
 And besides, if you take the sweetness and the fragrance out of lemon soda, what would you be left with?

 Iqbal: Club soda...
 Acrid water...